sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 ![dash-words-cloud](./images/dash-words-cloud.png)

-DASH is an open source project whose final goal is to deliver high-speed network connectivity to critical cloud enterprise applications.
-It extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
+DASH is an open source project whose goal is to deliver a **behavioral model** and related **test cases**.
+Technology providers must conform to the model and test cases when designing and building network devices.
+These devices are meant to provide **high-speed network connectivity** to critical cloud enterprise applications.

+DASH extends SONiC APIs and a related comprehensive set of object models that describe Microsoft Azure’s networking services for the cloud.
 The project enlists cloud and enterprise technology providers to collaborate and further extend DASH to meet their specific needs.

+### Why DASH?

+The current technologies in the market by necessity provide general purpose APIs to perform general purpose actions (ACLs, forwarding tables, metering, etc.).
+The reason is that it is impossiible to target a general purpose API to each specific technology provider's implemantation.
+Obviusely, all this works against high performance connectivity.

+DASH takes a different approach.
+It does not make any assumption or enforce any implementation details, such as programming language.
+It delegates to the technology providers such decisions so they can best employ their know-how and competitive edge to obtain the best possible results, as long as the agreed upon behaviroal model and the test cases are satisfied.

 ### Objectives